nondescriptpointer/whatmigrate/README.txt

 Please note that this script is still experimental, your results may vary.
 Once it becomes mature enough it will also allow you to replace the torrent and data from the script itself.
-For now, it just exports the new data to a given directory.
+For now, it just exports the new data to a preconfigured directory.

 Dependencies:
-- Python 2.6
+- Python 2.6/2.7
 - BeautifulSoup

 Installation/usage:
 - Extract and/or place the files wherever you like
 - Run whatmigrate.py
-- Edit the configuration-file created in ~/.whatmigrate, only the outputdir is required
+- Edit the configuration-file created in ~/.whatmigrate, only outputdir is required

 Todo:
 - Fallback to filesizes if no numbers are used in filenames